FNALLPC/cmsdas-short-exercise-lumi/_episodes/03-normtag-and-certification.md

 > Using the BRIL normtag, what is the recorded luminosity in picobarns for fill 11110?
 {: .challenge}
 <!--
-brilcalc lumi -f 11110 -u /pb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_BRIL.json -->
+/poll "3.2 Using the BRIL normtag, what is the recorded luminosity in picobarns for fill 11110?"
+"417" "463" "466" brilcalc lumi -f 11110 -u /pb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_BRIL.json -->